Hello, thanks for looking me up,

 For portable work I have a FT817nd 5w HF/VHF/UHF allbander, with an allband whip and simple dipole.
 That's what I use going /p on my business trips.

-I'm also lucky enough the be a member of the multiple award winning local amateur radio club RADARC, which turned 80 years old this year 2014 (founded in 1934)
+I'm also lucky enough the be a member of the multiple award winning local amateur radio club RADARC, which turned 80 years old in 2014 (founded in 1934)

 You must be logged in to file a report on this page